Irrevocable Trust vs. LLC for Asset Protection in Florida

 An LLC costs between $500 and $2,000 to form in Florida, including articles of organization, operating agreement drafting, and state filing fees.
 Annual maintenance runs $100 to $500, primarily the state’s annual report fee and any registered agent costs.
 LLCs are straightforward to operate and do not require complex ongoing legal involvement.

 An irrevocable trust designed for asset protection typically costs $3,000 to $7,000 to draft.
-The price varies with trust complexity, beneficiary count, and whether the trust must coordinate with existing estate planning documents.
+The price varies with trust complexity, the number of beneficiaries, and whether the trust must coordinate with existing estate planning documents.
 Ongoing costs are lower than an LLC in many cases because the trust does not file annual reports or pay state fees, though trustees who are compensated add a recurring expense.

-The combined structure—an irrevocable trust holding an LLC interest—costs more upfront but does not significantly increase annual costs.
+The combined structure (an irrevocable trust holding an LLC interest) costs more upfront but adds little to annual costs.
 The initial investment reflects drafting both documents and coordinating their terms.
 After formation, the LLC files its annual report, the trust files a tax return if it generates income, and the structures require periodic review but not ongoing legal fees.

 When an Offshore Trust Is the Stronger Option

 Both irrevocable trusts and LLCs operate within the U.S. legal system.
-A U.S. court can order a domestic trustee to distribute trust assets, foreclose on an LLC interest, and hold a debtor in contempt for refusing repatriation.
+A U.S. court can order a domestic trustee to distribute trust assets, foreclose on an LLC interest, or hold a debtor in contempt who refuses to comply.

 An offshore trust removes assets from U.S. court jurisdiction entirely.
 The trustee is a foreign trust company that is not subject to U.S. court orders.
 The trust operates under foreign law that does not recognize U.S. civil judgments and imposes its own statute of limitations on fraudulent transfer claims.
 A creditor who obtains a U.S. judgment must relitigate the underlying claim in the offshore jurisdiction under that jurisdiction’s rules.

-For Florida residents whose creditor exposure exceeds what domestic structures can address, an offshore trust provides a level of protection that no combination of irrevocable trusts and LLCs can match.
+For Florida residents whose creditor exposure exceeds what domestic structures can address, an offshore trust provides protection that no combination of irrevocable trusts and LLCs can match.
 Cook Islands trusts can be established both before and after lawsuits are filed.
-The trust’s Jones clause authorizes the trustee to resolve existing creditor claims, mitigating fraudulent transfer exposure while preserving the trust’s protective structure.
-The tradeoff is cost: offshore trusts typically require $15,000 to $35,000 to establish and $3,500 to $7,000 annually to maintain.
+The trust’s Jones clause authorizes the trustee to resolve existing creditor claims under defined conditions, mitigating fraudulent transfer exposure while preserving the trust’s protective structure.
+First-year costs for a Cook Islands trust typically fall between $20,000 and $25,000, with annual maintenance running $5,000 to $8,000.